wispborne/persean-chronicles/src/main/kotlin/org/wisp/stories/dangerousGames/B_depths/story.md

 "There's an AI core in here! <first>, get closer and let's get this out."

 It's slow work, but *the group / you and Karengo* are able to cut loose the *Beta Core*, along with as much other salvage as possible.
-The crystalline growths cover everything inside the ship, making extraction difficult *, but many hands make light work and you end up with a sizable / acceptable load OR* *.
+The crystalline growth covers everything inside the ship, making extraction difficult *, but many hands make light work and you end up with a sizable / acceptable load OR* *.
 You wish there were others to help gather more salvage.* At last, you are done.